gooddata/gooddata-ui/docs/start_with_visual_components.md

 ## Responsive UI

 Visual Components are responsive by nature and fill the whole content of their wrapper element.
 This behaviour also implicates that in case you want a visualization with specific `height` and `width`, you have to specifiy them in the wrapper element.
-Otherwise, the visualization will not work correctly.
+Otherwise, the visualization may not be visible at all.

 ### Example